rtts/debian/README.md

-# I've open-sourced my life and here's how you can, too
+# *rtts/Debian*

+**A complete, minimalist Debian setup for power users**

-Whether or not you believe Free and Open Source Software is the saviour of humanity (I do!), it's also an incredibly practical way to use your computer.
+Whether or not you believe Free and Open Source Software is the saviour of humanity, it's also an incredibly practical way to use your computer.
 This repository contains the exact configuration of all my workstations, gaming computers, laptops and even a couple of VPSes.
 Of course, your situation will differ, but I believe the installation instructions and Ansible roles contained herein will be a great starting point for anyone who wants to enjoy using their computer to its maximum potential.

+## FAQ

+### Is this a GNU/Linux distribution?

+Yes, it kind of is!
+Except that all that I'm distributing is a bunch of Ansible roles and the installation instructions.
+If for nothing but my own benefit, I would love to one day compile all this into a custom Debian installer.

+### Why should I use this instead of distribution X?

+You should not use this at all, this system is tailored exactly to my own needs and nothing more.
+However, you may find some good configuration gems here that you can use in your own setup.
+Find an old laptop or spin up a VM and give it a try if you want to see how a fellow GNU/Linux enthusiast has configured their computer!

+### How can I install it?

+Keep reading!
+This README contains all the steps required to install Debian, set up the base system, and run the Ansible playbook that will take care of the remaining configuration.

 ## The starting point